Staff Report 465

 Gambling for Redemption and Self-Fulfilling Debt Crises

-We develop a model for analyzing the sovereign debt crises of 2010–2012 in the Eurozone.
+We develop a model for analyzing the sovereign debt crises of 2010–2013 in the Eurozone.
 The government sets its expenditure-debt policy optimally.
 The need to sell large quantities of bonds every period leaves the government vulnerable to self-fulfilling crises in which investors, anticipating a crisis, are unwilling to buy the bonds, thereby provoking the crisis.
 In this situation, the optimal policy of the government is to reduce its debt to a level where crises are not possible.
-If, however, the economy is in a recession where there is a positive probability of recovery in fiscal revenues, the government may optimally choose to “gamble for redemption,” running deficits and increasing its debt, thereby increasing its vulnerability to crises.
+If, however, the economy is in a recession where there is a positive probability of recovery in fiscal revenues, the government also has an incentive to smooth consumption and increase debt.
+Our exercise identifies conditions on fundamentals for which the incentive to smooth consumption dominates, giving rise to a situation where governments optimally “gamble for redemption,” running fiscal deficits and increasing their debt, thereby increasing their vulnerability to crises.

 Download Paper (pdf)